 5. Cape Coral

 The city has a large senior population making it appear like a perfect destination for retirees.
 Recently, the place started flowing with career opportunities; hence, attracting a large population of the younger generation.
 A 2019 report ranked this place as the fastest growing in terms of the job market in Florida.
-Cape Coral is one of the best places to raise a family.
+Cape Coral is one of the best places to raise a family on the west coast of Florida and has a historically low crime rate even compared to the rest of the Sunshine state.

 Parkland is one of the best places to live in Florida, thanks to its low crime rate.
 The crime rate in Parkland is 70 percent below the national average, which is pretty impressive.
 The place is home to around 30,000 people and boasts of up to five parks.
 If you love nature, this will be a perfect place for you.
 Parkland also has an Environmental Partner program that recognizes eco-friendly businesses.